Testing Bell inequalities in Higgs boson decays: Testing the generalised CHSH inequality

 This equation characterises the results $a$, $b$ of experiments performed on each of the systems, labelled A and B respectively, where the primes indicate the results obtained from alternative versions of the experiment, for example by changing the axis of a spin measurement.

-For two-outcome measurements, such as of the spins of spin-half particles or of photons, the expectation values $E$ are the products of the assigned values, either $+1$ or $-1$.
-For the case of massive vector bosons we also have a third possibility for the value assigned for each of the paired measurements -- the outcome of zero.
-This additional outcome dilutes the expectation values and so tends to decrease violation of inequality~\eqref{eq:chsh}.
+For two-outcome measurements such as of the spins of spin-half particles or of photons, the expectation values $E$ are the products of the assigned values, either $+1$ or $-1$.
 If one demands a description of nature which is consistent with realism then the values of $\mathcal{I}_2$ can be no larger than two, since a larger value would imply negative marginal probabilities.
-However quantum mechanics allows values of $\mathcal{I}_2$ up to the Cirel'son bound~\cite{cirelson} of $2\sqrt{2}$.